 - Pressuring them to make certain choices or making choices for them

 It’s okay not to have all of the answers.
 There are community resources that can provide specialized care, and you can refer survivors to these services.
 Helping the survivor sort through resources in small pieces can make the process less overwhelming.
 Survivor Advocacy Services is Western’s trauma-informed, confidential survivor advocacy service.
 They can be reached at 360-650-7982.
 The Survivor Advocacy Services Coordinator is a confidential employee and is not required to report.
 DVSAS is the community survivor advocacy service.
 They can be reached at 360-715-1563.

 For a list of 24-hour resources, refer to the Survivor Advocacy Services webpage.

 Reassure the survivor that whatever emotion they are feeling is valid, that anyone can experience violence, and that the violence they experienced is not their fault.
 Embarrassment, guilt, numbness, and anxiety are common emotions to feel.
 By normalizing these feelings and reassuring the survivor that they are not responsible for what happened, you can help to ease these difficult emotions.

 - "I'm so sorry you've experienced this."

 - “You deserve to feel safe and respected.”

 - "I don't know what to say, but I'm glad you told me."

 Take Care of Yourself

 Hearing about someone else’s trauma can be distressing or even triggering.
-Remember to take some time to breathe, process your own emotions, and practice self-care.
+Remember to take time to breathe, process your own emotions, and practice self-care.
 Grounding your own emotions will also help you maintain a more calming presence when supporting others.
 Respect your own health by only performing tasks that you are comfortable with.